kennyfrantz/Inspect-network-traffic/README.md

 </p>

 <h1>Inspect-network-traffic</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This tutorial outlines how Wireshark uses OSI layers to break down packets and how to use these layers for analysis..<br />

 <h2>Technology Used</h2>